Hacknocraft/AppFriendsDocs/docs/api.md

 	"name": string,						// chat channel name
-	"title": string, 					// title of the activity "cover_image_url": string,			// the cover image of the channel }
+	"title": string, 					// title of the activity "cover_image_url": string,			// the cover image of the channel "custom_data": string, 				// custom data.
+If you want to send object or json, please convert to string }
 ```
 #### Response